Allan Cunningham (botanist): Early life

 Cunningham was born in Wimbledon, England, the son of Allan Cunningham (head gardener at Wimbledon Park House), who came from Renfrewshire, Scotland, and his English wife Sarah (née Juson/Jewson née Dicken).
-Allan Cunningham was educated at a Putney private school, Reverend John Adams Academy and then went into a solicitor's office (a Lincoln's Inn Conveyancer).
-He afterwards obtained a position with William Townsend Aiton superintendent of Kew Gardens, and this brought him in touch with Robert Brown and Joseph Banks.
+Allan Cunningham was educated at a Putney private school, Reverend John Adams Academy, and then went into a solicitor's office (a Lincoln's Inn Conveyancer).

 Brazil

 On Banks' recommendation, Cunningham went to Brazil with James Bowie between 1814 and 1816 collecting specimens for Kew Gardens.
-Banks later wrote the Cunningham's collections of orchids and bulbs from this part of South America contributed much honour to the Royal Gardens.
+Banks later wrote that Cunningham's collections of orchids and bulbs from this part of South America contributed much honour to the Royal Gardens.

 New South Wales

 He was soon ordered to the colony of New South Wales and on 28 September 1816 he sailed for Sydney where he arrived on 20 December 1816.
-He established himself at Parramatta.

 Botanist on Oxley's 1817 expedition

-Cunningham joined John Oxley's 1817 expedition beyond the Blue Mountains to the Lachlan and Macquarie rivers and shared in the privations of the 1,200 miles (1,930 km) journey.
-He collected specimens of about 450 species and gained valuable experience as an explorer.
-Cunningham named the species Acacia pendula and Eucalyptus dumosa during this expedition.
+Cunningham joined John Oxley's 1817 expedition beyond the Blue Mountains to the Lachlan and Macquarie rivers and shared in the privations of the 1200 mi journey.
+He collected specimens of about 450 species.
+Cunningham named the species Acacia pendula and Eucalyptus dumosa during the expedition.